ERR_ADDRESS_UNREACHABLE: How To Fix It?

 Many schools, companies, and other organizations focused on the security of their networks use proxy servers as an intermediary between their computers and the rest of the internet.
 This can create a problem if you take a laptop set up for proxy use out of that network and connect it somewhere else.
 If that’s the case with you, you’ll need to disable using proxy and then try to connect again.

-You can do this by typing in the cpl into the search bar on the bottom of the desktop and then clicking on the Control Panel.
+You can do this by typing in the cpl into the search bar on the bottom of browser window on the desktop and then clicking on the Control Panel.
 Once you open the app, go to Network and Internet, then Internet options.

 If the Proxy server was already disabled or didn’t fix the problem, move on to the next option.

-In case you can’t reach some sites in more than just Chrome, you should clear the DNS cache from the Command prompt.
+In case you can’t reach some sites in more than just Chrome, you should clear browser cache and the DNS cache from the Command prompt.

 Type in cmd into the search bar on the bottom of the desktop and then right-click on the Command prompt app.
 Click on Run as administrator.